gaetanzanella/gaetanzanella.github.io/_posts/2024-02-24-guidelines-for-nx-domain-driven-hexagon-projects.md

 For instance, in terms of importation, it means: files in a **App** folder cannot import code from the **Infra** folder.

-- **Group business rules in domain packages.**
+4. **Group business rules in domain packages.**

 When two components (api or lambda for instance) have logics close from one to the other, their **core** and **infra** layers can be grouped in a common **domain-${name}** package.
 In this case, they share the same **Core** api (services and entities) and different **App** layers.

-- **Respect the strict boundaries between components and domains.**
+5. **Respect the strict boundaries between components and domains.**

-Two components can not dependent on each other.
-It could lead to circular dependencies.
+Two components can not dependent on each other as it could lead to circular dependencies.
 For instance:

 Files in a **libs/my-app-a** folder cannot import code from the **libs/my-app-b** folder.